matthewp/dependencygraph/_pages/index.md

 unnormalized dependencies as declared in the source file) and `dependencies` (the normalized dependencies as resolved; use these if you need to traverse a module's dependencies).

+### Credits

+DependencyGraph is a fork of the module [steal-tools](https://github.com/bitovi/steal-tools/blob/master/lib/graph/make_graph.js) uses to get [the graph](https://github.com/bitovi/steal-tools/blob/master/lib/graph/make_graph.js) during it's build process.
+If you're looking to build a Steal project, steal-tools is the best way.

 </section>